leopold-weidner/DBDIpy/README.md

 By default, ``identify_adducts()`` searches for [M-H<sub>2</sub>O+H]<sup>+</sup>, [M+O<sub>1</sub>+H]<sup>+</sup> and [M+O<sub>2</sub>+H]<sup>+</sup>.
 For demonstrational purposes we also want to search for [M+O<sub>3</sub>+H]<sup>+</sup> in this example.
+Note that ``identify_adducts()`` has a variety of other parameters which allow high user customization.
+See the help file of the functions for details.

 ```python
 ##prepare a DataFrame to search for O3-adducts